akosiorek/akosiorek.github.io/_posts/2022-10-29-long-covid-morning.markdown

 [^electrolytes]: I use the [LMNT recipe](https://drinklmnt.com/blogs/health/the-best-homemade-electrolyte-drink-for-dehydration) with 1g sodium equivalent per 1l of water.
 Here's [a recipe for 200 portions](https://docs.google.com/document/d/1JeQcUnEv6Sz6PJnuP59c4cZ9iBqBr2AA_otpm1RkdvE/edit?usp=sharing).

 I go to bed to do a 20 min [Sensate](https://www.getsensate.com) session.
 It's the best way I found to relax.
-Lying down with my eyes closed provides a kind of sensory deprivation that is super useful for recovery from the long-COVID tiredness ([twitter study](https://twitter.com/organichemusic/status/1582318635460485122?t=feJK9kW5n8rz1duKvm5shQ&s=19); VGS is e.g. Sensate).
+Lying down with my eyes closed provides a kind of sensory deprivation that proves essential for recovery from the long-COVID tiredness ([twitter study](https://twitter.com/organichemusic/status/1582318635460485122?t=feJK9kW5n8rz1duKvm5shQ&s=19); VGS is e.g. Sensate).
 Sensate provides vagus nerve stimulation[^VGS] that down-regulates the central nervous system and helps escape the near-constant, infection-induced fight-or-flight mode (extremely tiring in itself).

 [^VGS]: Sensate is expensive and time-consuming with a session lasting 10-20 min.
 There are cheaper devices out there that provide e.g. electrical stimulation to your inner ear, which takes only about a minute or two.